stanlazic/lab-animals-mediation/README.md

-# lab-animals-mediation
+# Julia and Turing.jl code
-Scripts for paper in Laboratory Animals
+Scripts for the paper "Causal mediation analysis: How to avoid fooling yourself that X causes Y" in Laboratory Animals (In press).